 Customer identity and access management (CIAM) enables organizations to securely capture and manage customer identity and profile data, as well as control customer access to applications and services.

-Strong CIAM (aka customer identity) solutions usually provide a combination of features including customer registration, self-service account management, consent and preference management, single sign-on (SSO), multi-factor authentication (MFA), access management, directory services and data access governance.
+CIAM (aka customer identity) solutions usually provide a combination of features including customer registration, self-service account management, consent and preference management, single sign-on (SSO), multi-factor authentication (MFA), access management, directory services and data access governance.
 The best CIAM solutions ensure a secure, seamless customer experience at extreme scale and performance, no matter which channels (web, mobile, etc.) customers use to engage with a brand.

-Why CIAM Is Important
+Why is CIAM Important?

 “One in three customers will walk away from a brand they love after just one bad experience."